 The Trend in Rising Prescription Drug Costs

-There is a trend of rising prescription drugs costs.
+There is a trend of rising prescription drug costs.
 Americans pay more toward prescription drug costs that our counterparts elsewhere in the world.
-In 2017, insurers, insureds, and the government spent over $330 billion; according to data from the National Health Expenditure.
+In 2017, insurers, insureds, and the government spent over $330 billion, according to data from the National Health Expenditure.

 The cost of prescription drugs continues to climb each year.
 Yet the prescription benefit managers claim the yearly increase is being about 2%.

-This minimal increase comes by revamping the formulary on a yearly basis.
-It’s an effective way to manage increases to premium.
+This minimal increase comes by revamping the formulary every year.
+It’s an effective way to manage increases to premiums.

 Trends in Rising Brand Name Prescription Drug Cost

-I have a friend that had been taking pantoprazole for 7 months with great success.
+I have a friend that had been taking pantoprazole for seven months with great success.
 Pantoprazole is a generic drug that minimizes stomach acid.

-When the 2019 prescription policy went into effect, the pantoprazole was no longer covered by the formulary.
+When the 2019 prescription policy went into effect, the drug was no longer covered by the formulary.
 She tried switching to Omeprazole, another proton pump inhibitor, and a generic prescription.

 That medication didn’t provide the same relief.
-The preferred pharmacy wanted $70 for a one-month supply of the Pantoprazole
+The preferred pharmacy wanted $70 for a one-month supply.

-I directed Susan to a website called goodrx, where she was able to download a coupon for her Pantoprazole to be filled for $9 at a local pharmacy.
+I directed Susan to a website called GoodRx, where she was able to download a coupon for the medication to be filled for $9 at a local pharmacy.

 Now, her options were clear; she could have asked her doctor to write the insurance company explaining the Omeprazole was not effective in managing her condition.
-The doctor could have made an appeal to the company asking for Pantoprazole coverage.
+The doctor could have appealed to the company.

 Historical Trends in Prescription Drug Costs

-Most people remember the Drug Price Competition and Patent Term Restoration Act back in 1984.
+Most people remembered the Drug Price Competition and Patent Term Restoration Act back in 1984.
 It’s the law to lower-cost generic drugs.

 Prescription Drug Research and Development

-Research and development account for about 17% of total spending by the largest drug manufacturers.
+Research and development account for about 17% of total spending by the most significant drug manufacturers.

 After approval by the FDA, research and development will pretty much cease.
-Prescription costs relate to income and not on the actual cost to develop the drug.
+Prescription costs relate to income and not on the actual price to develop the drug.